Johnny Gargano: DIY reunion (2022–2025)

 On night 2 of the 2024 WWE Draft, both Gargano and Ciampa were drafted to SmackDown.
 On the July 5 episode of SmackDown, he and Ciampa became the new WWE Tag Team Champions by defeating A-Town Down Under (Austin Theory and Grayson Waller), having started a feud weeks prior to the title match.
 On the August 2 episode of SmackDown, DIY lost the titles to The Bloodline's Jacob Fatu and Tama Tonga after interference from Solo Sikoa and Tonga Loa, ending their reign at 28 days.

 Over the next few months, DIY vowed to win back the titles, but there were signs of dissension between Ciampa and Gargano as the former took on a more aggressive character.
 On the November 15 episode of SmackDown, Ciampa interrupted a title match between The Street Profits (Angelo Dawkins and Montez Ford) and defending champions Motor City Machine Guns (Alex Shelley and Chris Sabin), attacking both teams, but Gargano restrained him.
 On the December 6 episode of SmackDown, DIY defeated Motor City Machine Guns to win the titles for the second time after Gargano hit Sabin with a low blow, and later revealing the recent arguments to all be a ruse, turning Gargano heel.
 At the Royal Rumble on February 1, DIY successfully defended the titles against Motor City Machine Guns in a 2 out of 3 falls match with interference from The Street Profits who attacked them after the match.
-On the February 21 episode of Smackdown, DIY’s tag title match against Pretty Deadly ended in Disqualification after The Street Profits got involved.
+On the February 21 episode of Smackdown, DIY's tag title match against Pretty Deadly ended in disqualification after The Street Profits got involved.
 On the March 14 episode of SmackDown, #DIY lost the titles to the Street Profits, ending their second reign at 98 days.
 On the April 25 episode of SmackDown, they would attempt to regain the titles against the Street Profits in a critically acclaimed tables, ladders, and chairs match also involving the Motor City Machine Guns, where the Street Profits retained.

+Singles competition (2026–present)

+On January 21, 2026, Ciampa announced he would not be renewing his contract when it expires, thus disbanding #DIY and leaving Gargano as a singles wrestler.
+After Ciampa's departure, Gargano began a storyline of being depressed and was often seen lying face down in various areas backstage for the next seven months.
+Gargano returned to the NXT brand on the March 24 episode of NXT, winning a Gauntlet Eliminator match to earn an NXT North American Championship opportunity against Myles Borne at Stand & Deliver, incidentally after Candice LeRae pushed Gargano to lie on Shiloh Hill and pin him for the victory.
+At the event on April 4, Gargano failed to win the title from Borne.
+On the September 4 episode of SmackDown, CM Punk offered an Undisputed WWE Championship match to Gargano, which Gargano stood up and accepted but was unsuccessful in capturing the title.